amir9ume/urdu_ghazals_rekhta/README.md

 **Why is this interesting ?**
 Urdu is a low resource language in NLP.
-Compared to English, which could have hundreds of thousands of articles floating around on the internet, there is not much content for Urdu.
+Compared to English, which could have hundreds of thousands of articles floating around on the internet, there is not much content for Urdu, to train ML language models .

 *Ghazal* is a form of poetry popular in South Asia.
 Link: https://en.wikipedia.org/wiki/Ghazal